Paris cleans up after latest riot; pressure builds on Macron

-PARIS (AP) — Paris monuments are reopening, cleanup workers are out on the streets and shop owners are trying to put the city on its feet again, after new protests and rioting injured 71 people in the French capital and caused widespread damage.
+PARIS (AP) — Paris tourist sites reopened, workers cleaned up broken glass and shop owners tried to put the city on its feet again Sunday, a day after running battles between yellow-vested protesters and riot police left 71 injured and caused widespread damage to the French capital.

-President Emmanuel Macron broke his silence to tweet appreciation for the police, but pressure mounted Sunday on him to propose new solutions to calm the anger dividing France.
+The man who unleashed the anger, President Emmanuel Macron, broke his silence to tweet his appreciation for the police overnight, but pressure mounted on him to propose new solutions to calm the anger dividing France.

-The number of injured in Paris and nationwide was down Saturday from protest riots a week ago.
-But France’s exceptional police deployment failed to deter determined protesters.
-Some 125,000 took to the streets Saturday around France with a bevy of demands.
+The number of injured in Paris and nationwide was down Saturday from protest riots a week ago, and most of the capital remained untouched.
+Still, TV footage broadcast around the world of the violence in Paris neighborhoods popular with tourists is tarnishing the country’s image.

-Fierce winds and rain pummeled Paris overnight, complicating the effort to clean up tear gas canisters and debris left by protesters’ fires and looting.
+France deployed some 89,000 police but still failed to deter the determined protesters.
+Some 125,000 yellow vests took to the streets Saturday around France with a bevy of sometimes contradictory or incoherent demands related to high living costs and a sense that Macron favors the elite and is trying to modernize the French economy too fast.

 Most Read Business Stories